amalthomas111/SBF/README.md

 **S**hared **B**asis **F**actorization (SBF) is a joint matrix diagonalization
 approach we developed for cross-species gene expression analysis.
-Approximate Shared Basis Factorization (A-SBF) is an extention of the SBF approach.
+Approximate Shared Basis Factorization (A-SBF) is an extension of the SBF approach.

 ### Installation